 Carboxymethyl Cellulose (a.k.a.
 CMC, Cellulose Gum) is an organic compound, a water soluble polymer, structurally similar to cellulose, with some carboxymethyl groups bound to some hydroxyl groups.
 It is the most important cellulose derivative in terms of sales volume.
 It is usually industrially commercialized as a sodium salt.

-Intratec offers professional, easy-to-understand reports examining Carboxymethyl Cellulose production.
+Intratec offers professional, easy-to-understand reports examining Carboxymethyl Cellulose production costs.
 Each study describes an industrial plant, including main process units and site infrastructure, and presents an independent analysis of capital and operating costs.
-All reports are based on the most recent economic data available (2019/20).
+All reports are based on the most recent economic data available (Q2 2023).